What is churn analytics?

 How does churn analytics work?

-Churn analytics is a software that explains why churn occurs.
-They integrate into a company’s existing CRM and support systems to measure the loss of customers.
-Most churn analytics track individual user events to reveal the user’s journey—the steps users took before they quit—and allow teams to compare this behavior with that of retained customers to reveal what went wrong.
+Churn analytics software helps product and growth teams track churn and understand why it occurs, and form part of the wider company tech stack.
+Most churn analytics platforms track individual user events to reveal the user’s journey—the steps users took before they quit—and allow teams to compare this behavior with that of retained customers to reveal what went wrong.

 Non-subscription churn: Non-subscription churn is trickier to measure than subscription churn.
-E-commerce companies and ad-supported news sites rely on a steady stream of recurring visitors and define churn as the percentage of those visitors who don’t return for a period of weeks or months.
+Ecommerce companies and ad-supported news sites rely on a steady stream of recurring visitors and define churn as the percentage of those visitors who don’t return for a period of weeks or months.
 In the non-subscription model, there’s lots of what’s known as rotational churn, where visitors who were considered churned return and no longer count as churned.
-How to measure non-subscription churn:

-Revenue churn: Measures the percentage or dollar-value of revenue that’s churned over a time period.
+Revenue churn: Measures the percentage or dollar value of revenue that’s churned over a defined period.
 This is a common measure for SaaS companies.
-How to measure revenue churn:

 Churn analysis examples